MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

 ## Create a Kubernetes namespace for the application

 A namespace in Kubernetes creates a logical isolation boundary.
-Names of resources must be unique within a namespace but not across namespaces.
+Names of resources must be unique within a namespace, but not across namespaces.
 If you don't specify the namespace when you work with Kubernetes resources, the default namespace is implied.

-Let's create a namespace for your ratings application.
+Create a namespace for your ratings application.

 1. List the current namespaces in the cluster.